Azure/azure-sdk-for-js/documentation/Generate-code-from-TypeSpec.md

 SDK module would be generated under the SDK project folder at `sdk/<service>/<module>`.

 ### Generate Code with code-gen-pipeline tool (recommend)
+**Notice** These step is to generate code with your local spec repo.
+If you want to generate code with the github url, please refer [Generate Code with tsp-client tool](#Generate-Code-with-tsp-client-tool)

 Install dependencies to use code-gen-pipeline,
 ```ps